OutSystems/docs-odc/src/eap/reference/libraries/sanitization.md

 ### VerifyJavascriptLiteral

-Ensures the provided JavaScript only contains JavaScript/JSON literals such as string, array, or Object literals.
+Verifies the provided JavaScript to ensure it only contains JavaScript/JSON literals such as string, array, or object literals.
 If it contains anything else, an INVALID JAVASCRIPT LITERAL exception is thrown.
 Learn more about JavaScript literals in the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#Literals).

 *Inputs*

 JavascriptLiteral
 :   Type: Text.
 Mandatory.
-    The JavaScript literal to sanitize.
+    The JavaScript literal to verify.

 *Outputs*

 SanitizedJavascriptLiteral
 :   Type: Text.
-    The sanitized JavaScript literal.
+    The verified JavaScript literal.

-### VerifySqlLiteral

-**Deprecated**.
-Ensures the provided SQL only contains literals.
-If it contains anything else, an INVALID SQL LITERAL exception is thrown.

-*Inputs*

-SqlLiteral
-:   Type: Text.
-Mandatory.
-    The SQL to sanitize.

-*Outputs*

-SanitizedSqlLiteral
-:   Type: Text.
-    The sanitized SQL.

 ## Structures